SwiftyTesseract/SwiftyTesseract/README.md

 ```
 The publisher provided by `performOCRPublisher(on:)` is a **cold** publisher, meaning it does not perform any work until it is subscribed to.

-### Deprecation Notices
-Starting in version 3.0.0 `performOCR(on:completionHandler:)` has been deprecated and will be removed in a future release.

-Starting in version 3.1.0 `init(language:bundle:engineMode:)` and `init(languages:bundle:engineMode:)` has been deprecated and will be removed in a future release.
-A new protocol, `LanguageModelDataSource`, allows more flexibility where the language training files has been introduced.
-SwiftyTesseract ships with an extension to `Bundle` that conforms to `LanguageModelDataSource`.
-See the [Custom Location](#custom-location) section of [Additional Configuration](#additional-configuration)

 ## A Note on Initializer Defaults
 The full signature of the primary `SwiftyTesseract` initializer is
 ```swift